panthistle/popmesh/version 2.4/README.md

 To download the add-on:
 - Click on the 'addon' directory
-- Click on 'PTDBLNPOPM.zip', then select 'Download raw file' and save the zip to your hard drive
+- Click on 'PTDBLNPOPM.zip', select 'Download raw file' and save the zip to your hard drive

 To install the add-on in Blender:
 - Start Blender and open the 'Preferences' window from the 'Edit' menu.
 Select the 'Add-ons' tab.